oussama7007/get_next_line/README.md

 ## 3. ft_next
+**Purpose**:
-Purpose: Updates the buffer to keep only the unprocessed part of the data (the part after the newline).
+            Updates the buffer to keep only the unprocessed part of the data (the part after the newline).

 ### Key Steps:
 Locates the newline (\n) in the buffer.